How to Get a Funded Trading Account with The Funded Trader

 How to get a funded trading account with The Funded Trader

-CRITICAL WARNING: It is crucial for all traders to know that The Funded Trader (TFT) experienced a major operational collapse in March 2024, leading to a temporary shutdown, a massive backlog of unpaid profits to traders, and a severe loss of trust within the community.
+CRITICAL WARNING: It is crucial for all traders to know that The Funded Trader (TFT) experienced a major operational collapse in March 2024.
+This collapse caused a temporary shutdown, a backlog of unpaid profits, and a severe loss of trust within the community.
+It also highlights the need to read each firm’s risk disclosure before participating.

 While TFT has since attempted to relaunch, it is operating in a highly unstable environment and is still processing payouts owed from before its collapse.